-- Keep making rolls as in #9 above until the noodles are gone.
+- Keep making rolls as in #9 above, until the noodles are gone.

-- Pour remaining sauce over the rolls and sprinkle a bit more grated cheese over the top.
+- Pour the remaining sauce over the rolls and sprinkle a bit more grated cheese over the top.

-- Bake 30 minutes and serve.
+- Bake for 30 minutes and serve.

 Place a few rolls on each individual plate and garnish with fresh chopped parsley over the top and around the edges.
 Add a drizzle of sauce to one side and top that sauce with some whole Spanish peanuts.